 We seek to promote interest in Honley and its surroundings through researching and publishing a range of books covering the history of Honley.

-These now number around twenty, with titles such as Hope Bank, Honley in the Great War, Magdale and Steps and A Portrait of Honley.
-We have recently featured a history of Farnley Tyas, a neighbouring village.
+These now number around twenty, with titles such as Hope Bank, Honley Remembers Village Life in the Great War and A Portrait of Honley.
+We have recently featured a history of Farnley Tyas, a neighbouring village and another on the settlement of Magdale.
 Details of all publications can be seen on our Local History Books page.
 They are modestly priced and available in Holme Valley News Honley, the Holmfirth Tourist Information Centre and other outlets.

 A series of monthly walks round the area is also organised, details of which are on local notices and on our Walks page.
 They start from Trinity Church Moorbottom at 2.15 on the third Sunday of each month.